electroglyph/atheriz/docs/14_api_reference.md

 #### `def execute_cmd(self, raw_string, session, **kwargs)`

-Mock compatibility method simulating executing a command directly as this object.
-Currently unimplemented.
+Execute a command as this object, exactly as if the string had been typed into this object's own session.
+Uses the same command lookup, aliasing, access control, and dispatch as the logged-in session text handler; the command runs asynchronously on the global async threadpool.

 Args:
-    raw_string (str): The raw string to execute. session (Session, optional): The session executing the command.
+    raw_string (str): The raw string to execute. session (Session, optional): Ignored for compatibility; this object's own ``session`` is used for message routing.